Everflex and Staymag Documentation

 Disclaimer: You are responsible for making modifications to your 3D printer.
 Subtle Design will not be held responsible if you damage your 3D printer or any of its parts.

 Disclaimer: Subtle Design is not responsible for providing a replacement Staymag sheet if you improperly align it or get air bubbles during installation.
 The adhesive is incredibly strong, and henceforth, is virtually impossible to pull up and realign.
 Avoid a sharp bend radius when removing the 3M backing and applying the magnet.

-Step 1: Remove any build surface that is currently on the heatbed.
+Step 1: Remove any build surface or prior magnet that is currently on the heatbed.

 Step 2: Thoroughly remove and clean any remaining adhesive residue on the heatbed using appropriate solvent(s).
 Make sure to let the solvent(s) flash/evaporate fully before proceeding to the next step!